Group 14.png

 Future

-• Add more detailed editing functionality like changing price rates
+• Add more detailed editing functionality, like changing rates

 • Consider bulk changes like raising rates across all subscriptions